 Alternative Therapies for Allergies

-When we think of alternative treatments, we often think of exotic herbs with potential healing powers.
-But it can be hard to tell what has been shown to work as well as conventional treatment and what is sham.
-Several small studies may help shed light on the effect of medicinal herbs in treating allergy symptoms.
-One study looked at a combination tablet containing Cinnamomum zeylanicum, Malpighia glabra, and Bidens pilosa versus a well-known antihistamine, loratadine.
-The researchers found that both loratadine and the combination herbal tablet reduced nasal symptoms.
+Alternative treatments make most people think of herbs with healing powers.
+But it can be hard to tell what has been shown to work as well as standard treatment and what is unlikely to help.
+Several small studies may help shed light on the effect of medicinal plants in treating allergy symptoms.
+Some remedies that may help ease allergic rhinitis symptoms are:

 Pass the Butterbur